SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora_Network_CX3001_-_NC_4000_Single_DT_REV_B.md

 # Aurora Network CX3001 - NC 4000 Single DT REV B

-The Aurora Network Node NC4000 Single DT REV B driver is used by DVEs created by the Aurora Network CX3001 driver.
+The Aurora Network Node NC4000 Single DT REV B connector is used by DVEs created by the Aurora Network CX3001 connector.

 A DVE is created for each Digital Transceiver Module Revision B Type that is part of the NC 4000 chassis.